Abhisheks2253/Sentiment_Analysis/README.md

 ### V2.0 -- Used NLTK Library for text cleaning - normalization, stopwords, stemming, lemmetization
-### The fucntion returns sentiments based on text query and not the twitter username
+### The function returns sentiments based on text query and not the twitter username